-Marlaina’s Premium iodised salt Jerk seasoning carefully blends Himalayan rock salt with authentic aromatic spices, with a slight hit of chilli, a smattering of lemon and a pinch of garlic and herb seasoning, to bring a taste personally picked by Marlaina for the Western palate.
+Marlaina’s Premium traditional salt Jerk seasoning carefully blends Himalayan rock salt with authentic aromatic spices, with a slight hit of chilli, a smattering of lemon and a pinch of garlic and herb seasoning, to bring a taste personally picked by Marlaina for the Western palate.

 Jerk is a style of cooking native to Jamaica, in which meat is dry-rubbed or wet marinated with a hot spice mixture called Jamaican jerk spice.
 It was originally developed by African slaves who fled into the wilds of Jamaica when the British captured the island from Spain in 1655.
 Adapting to their new surroundings, the slaves made use of the natural food sources available to them, creating the spicy sauce and slowly cooking the meat over a smoking wood fire.